 Non of the jazz genres and traditions, is as traditional as “Gipsy Jazz” or “Manouche”.
 The genre follows non-negotiable guidelines for sound, repertoire and instrumentation.
 Countless records worship the dominant father figure, Django Reinhardt – his songs, skills and style.
 Gipsy Jazz always nurtures its origins and history.
 Making the scene appear sealed off and unapproachable for outsiders.

 Marco Boettger’s strongest creative asset thus, seems to be his origin.
-His life and career leave zero assumption for entering said genre.
-Drawing his skill set from heavy metal and rock music, Boettger developed an interest for european guitar giants, like Reinhardt or Lagrene and felt himself drawn to the genre.
+His life and career leave zero assumption for entering the said genre.
+Drawing his skill set from heavy metal and rock music, Boettger developed an interest for European guitar giants, like Reinhardt or Lagrene and felt drawn to the genre.

 “En Avril” is Boettger’s second album as a leader.
 Featuring eight originals and a version of Clifford Brown’s “Joy Spring”.

-Over all “En Avril” sounds clumsy and stiff.
+Overall “En Avril” sounds clumsy and stiff.
 Bearing no interesting rhythmic or harmonic intentions and ignoring all possibilities of dynamic expression.
-At least the artwork can stand the competition as to the rest of QFTF’s catalog.
+At least the artwork can stand the competition as to the rest of QFTF’s catalogue.